 This unique mixed media words and art mash-up explores the meaning of the very oxygen we breathe.
 Part poetry, part cut up, and part art project Ain’t Burned All the Bright takes a look at life for a black family during the COVID pandemic in America.
 It’s an exceptional and engaging book to spark discussion in book clubs and to inspire less confident teens to read critically.

 Amos Fortune, Free Man by Elizabeth Yates

-Based on a true story, young African prince, Amos, was sold into slavery aged 15.
+Based on a true story: a young African prince, Amos, was sold into slavery, aged 15.
 Transported to Massachusetts, he was auctioned and began 45 years as a slave.
 Courageous, and retaining his dignity, he never stopped dreaming of freedom – and finally, his hopes were realized.

 Nothing by Janne Teller